swiftfr13/MI50-gfx906-Windows/README.md

 ## Host Environment
 - Linux install
 - Windows install
+- ASPM options related to PCI should be off in Bios.
+Some options may work, so you'll need to do some trial and error
+- Above 4g Decoding should be on
+- CSM related options should be off
+- It's recommended to have ReBAR on, but on my Z690 Hero having 2x MI50s plus 1 Arc B580 gives me d4 pci resource allocation error so i had to turn if off
 - Bios file for the AMD Radeon Pro V420(Needed in Linux)
 - AMDVBFlash(Needed in Linux)
 - Radeon Driver for the AMD Radeon VII(Needed in Linux)
-- ASPM options related to PCI should be off in Bios.
-Some options may work, so you'll need some trial and error
-- Above 4g Decoding should be on

 ## Download links for the necessary files
 V420 Bios: https://drive.google.com/file/d/1AQlbrnsafzrFXaliV5narZpsJqvfZkft/view?usp=sharing